lan-ensad/reve_de_l-automate/README.md

 ![diam](utils/diag_interact.png)

-We works with two different version :
+We works with two differents version :

-- karaoke speacker\
+- karaoke speaker\
 Launch ollama/flask_karaoke/karaoke.py.
 It will launch a server that wait for :
     - `/filenametxt` send by interact.py
     - `/position` send by the MCU.
 A simple calculation to match the lentgh of the dolly cam with the length of the .txt file.